Jonghyun: 2015–2016: Base, Story Op.1 and She Is

-Later that year, in October, Jonghyun appeared on the debut of the Mnet program, Monthly Live Connection, which brought together two artists from different musical backgrounds to collaborate on one song.
-Jonghyun released the single "Elevator" on the 14th of October as part of the TV program.
-Following that, he collaborated with Soran's Go Young-bae in creating the single "I Guess Now It's the Fall" and with singer-songwriter Jung Joon-young in creating the single "Aewol".

-In August 2015, Jonghyun held his first solo concert The Story by Jonghyun, as a part of SM Entertainment's concert series The Agit.
-Jonghyun performed songs from his first EP, and also released a new compilation album of his songs recorded in his radio show MBC Blue Night.
+Jonghyun released a new compilation album of self-composed songs originally performed on his radio show MBC Blue Night.
 The compilation album, Story Op.1, was released on September 17, 2015.
-Following the release of the album, Jonghyun performed a total of 12 sold-out shows, titled The Story by Jonghyun, in October.
+The following month, he held his first solo concert, The Story by Jonghyun, as part of SM Entertainment's concert series The Agit.
+He performed a total of 12 sold-out shows.
 Each concert featured a different guest, including Shinee's Onew and Taemin, IU, Zion.T, Jung-in, Lim Kim, Oksang Dalbit, Coffee Boy, Nine, Lee Ji-hyoung, Soran, and poet Ha Sang-wook.

-Jonghyun published a book in September, titled Skeleton Flower: Things That Have Been Released and Set Free, which talks about his songwriting experiences and inspirations.
-That same month, Jonghyun featured a segment on his radio show where he debuted a total of nine songs that were either completely written and composed by Jonghyun, or written by Jonghyun with the help of his composition group, WeFreaky.
-In October 2015, Jonghyun was selected as one of the top five K-pop idol vocalists by a survey completed by 40 anonymous music industry officials.
+Jonghyun appeared on the debut of the Mnet program Monthly Live Connection, which brought together two artists from different musical backgrounds to collaborate on one song.
+Jonghyun released the single "Elevator" on October 14 as part of the TV program.
+Following that, he collaborated with Soran's Go Young-bae in creating the single "I Guess Now It's the Fall", and with singer-songwriter Jung Joon-young in creating the single "Aewol".
+The same month, Jonghyun was selected as one of the top five K-pop idol vocalists by a survey completed by 40 anonymous music industry officials.
+Jonghyun published a novel, titled Skeleton Flower: Things That Have Been Released and Set Free, on November 19, after previously selling it in limited quantities at his concert.
+The book contains stories about songs written by Jonghyun, as well as photos that he took himself.

 Jonghyun composed and wrote the track "Already" for Taemin's first studio album, Press It, which was released in February 2016.
 He also composed and wrote a track called "Breathe" for Lee Hi's album Seoulite, which was released in March 2016.
 Jonghyun released a collaboration single with Heritage titled "Your Voice" on March 18, 2016, as part of SM Entertainment's SM Station project.
 On May 24, 2016, SM Entertainment released Jonghyun's first studio album, She Is, consisting of nine songs, most of which were written and composed by Jonghyun.
-The album spans various genres, including electro-punk, EDM and R&B. Jonghyun said that "one can feel his passion as a singer-songwriter the most" on She Is.
+The album spans various genres, including electro-funk, EDM, and R&B. Jonghyun said that "one can feel his passion as a singer-songwriter the most" on She Is.
+In December 2016, Jonghyun released another SM Station single titled "Inspiration".
+He held a series of concerts, titled Jonghyun – X – Inspiration, in Seoul and Busan, attracting 17,000 spectators.